Sonans/lumi-assets-public/README.md

 ## Publishing to NPM

 To publish the new version to npm, you need to create a new release on GitHub.
 For detailed instructions on how to create a release, visit [this guide](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) provided by GitHub.

+## Do you want to contribute?

+Create a pull request